 Dogs appear to be more susceptible to blastomycosis than many other species.
 The incidence of blastomycosis in cats and humans is much lower than in dogs.
 Dogs are estimated to be about ten times more likely to contract the disease than humans, and approximately 100 times more likely than cats.

 What can I do to rid the environment of the fungal organism?

 Unfortunately, there is nothing you can do to eliminate the fungus from the environment.
 The organism is ubiquitous, meaning it lives everywhere.

 What are the signs of blastomycosis?

-The blastomycosisfungus seems to target certain body systems, although it may spread throughout the entire body.
-Fever, depression, weight loss, and loss of appetite are common clinical signs.
+The blastomycosis fungus seems to target the respiratory tract, although it may spread throughout the entire body.
+Pulmonary disease is the most common occurrence.
+Fever, depression, weight loss, and loss of appetite are also common clinical signs.
 Draining skin lesions are seen in many cases.
-Some degree of respiratory distress is present in advanced cases.
 Infection of the eyes may cause sudden blindness.
 Lameness, orchitis (testicular inflammation), seizures, coughing, enlarged lymph nodes, and a variety of other signs may occur with blastomycosis.

 How is blastomycosis diagnosed?

 "Cytology and/or histopathology are required to diagnose blastomycosis conclusively."

 Cytology and/or histopathology are required to diagnose blastomycosis conclusively.
 Cytology, the microscopic examination of cells, may be performed using fluid that is draining from an open wound or aspirated from a nodule or lymph node.
 Biopsies may also be obtained for histopathology, the microscopic examination of cells within a tissue sample.
 A tissue sample is obtained and sent to a veterinary pathologist for this diagnostic test.
 Since the organism is usually shed in large numbers in the draining lesions, blastomycosis may be diagnosed in the office with cytology.